zhouzaida/minitorch/README.md

 # minitorch

-Implement a minimal neural network libary from scratch.
+Implement a minimal library from scratch to help understand the Dynamic Computaional Graph of PyTorch.

 # TODO
 + support CUDA